Corporate Average Fuel Economy CAFE requirements

 Does this mean that automakers don’t care about clean air?

 There is a difference between fuel economy and clean air.
 Automakers care deeply about the environment and have made incredible progress in emissions control technology over the past few years.
 Beginning in 2004, all new cars and light-duty trucks will be 99 percent cleaner than their 1960s counterparts.
-Moreover, as a result, of new Environmental Protection Agency standards, new cars, and light-duty trucks will meet the same emissions requirements.
+Moreover, as a result, new Environmental Protection Agency standards, new cars, and light-duty trucks will meet the same emissions requirements.
 Driving a typical new car 100,000 miles produces fewer emissions than riding a Jet Ski on the ocean for seven hours!
 The best thing consumers can do for the environment is to buy a new or late-model pre-owned car.

 What is the auto industry position on drilling for oil in Alaska?
 Is the industry doing anything to decrease the use of petroleum?

 The Alliance has no official stance on the Arctic National Wildlife Refuge (ANWR).
 We are doing our part to reduce oil use by creating advanced technology vehicles such as hybrid electrics, lean-burn and alternative-fuel vehicles.
 For example, there are more than 1 million alternative fuel vehicles on the road today.